 DATEADD(<Dates>, <Number_of_Intervals>, <Intervals>)

-- DAX DATESBETWEEN function: The return table containing a column of dates between the start date and end date.
+- DAX DATESBETWEEN function: The return table contains a column of dates between the start date and end date.

 DATESBETWEEN(<Dates>, <StartDate>, <EndState>)